 - Change the password

 Once that's done, here's how to get Windows to automatically sign in and not ask for a password.

 Use the Windows boot disc or USB drive

 If you can find a Windows DVD or bootable USB drive with Windows on it, you might be able to use the command prompt to enable a disabled administrator account.

-Alternatively you can also try to force Windows to launch startup recovery by turning on your computer and when you see the Windows loading screen, hold down the power button for four second to turn it off.
+Alternatively, you can also try to force Windows to launch startup recovery by turning on your computer and when you see the Windows loading screen, hold down the power button for four seconds to turn it off.

 Next time you start it up, Windows should offer a boot menu with an option: Launch Startup Repair.

 Choose this and let Windows search for problems.